 Joint Child Protection Response Program (JCPRP) aims to provide a seamless service response to children and young people at risk of significant harm, as a result of sexual assault, serious physical abuse and extreme neglect.
 JCPRP is a tri-agency program delivered by the NSW Police Force, Department of Communities and Justice and NSW Health.

 The JCPRP model aims to deliver improved outcomes for vulnerable children and young people and their non-offending family members by providing them with coordinated safety, justice and health responses.

 The JCPRP was formerly known as the Joint Investigation Response Team (JIRT) program.
 The program underwent a name changefollowing review by the NSW Ombudsman in August 2017.

 Interagency roles and responsibilities

 Each agency has specialised knowledge and expertise in their area of work and has responsibilities under the Children and Young Persons (Care and Protection) Act 1998 (the Care Act).
-JIRT links the:
+JCPRP links the:

-- protective intervention and risk assessment role of the Department of Family and Community Services
+- protective intervention and risk assessment role of the Department of Communities and Justice

 - criminal investigation conducted by the NSW Police Force